State law, SB 244 (Wolk), relative to Disadvantaged Unincorporated Communities (DUCs), took effect on January 1, 2012.

 Cities and counties face other requirements due to the passage of SB 244, primarily related to planning for DUCs within each jurisdiction’s General Plan.
 These provisions of SB 244 do not directly impact LAFCO.

-*LAFCO’s maps of DUCs in Los Angeles County were updated on July 3, 2019.
-These maps are based upon data obtained from the 2012-2016 American Communities Survey (ACS).
-The ACS is compiled by the Bureau of the Census, a divisioin of the United States Department of Commerce.
-The current maps replace earlier versions of LAFCO’s maps of DUCS in Los Angeles County (originally the 2005-2009 ACS, and later the 2009-2013 ACS).
+*LAFCO’s maps of DUCs in Los Angeles County were updated on December 8, 2022.
+These maps are based upon data obtained from the 2016-2020 American Community Survey (ACS).
+The ACS is compiled by the Bureau of the Census, a division of the United States Department of Commerce.
+The GIS data was sourced from the California Department of Water Resources Disadvantaged Communities Data layer and used to create the DUC maps.
+The current maps replace earlier versions of LAFCO’s maps of DUCS in Los Angeles County (originally the 2005-2009 ACS, the 2009-2013 ACS and the 2014-2018 ACS).